 \section{Conclusions}

 In this paper, we have discussed CP violation in theories arising from fluxless M-theory compactifications with low energy supersymmetry and all moduli stabilized.
-We have found that the structure of the low-energy theory is such that CP-violating phases arise dominantly from phases in the quark and lepton Yukawas but not from soft supersymmetry breaking.
-The trilinear couplings pick up CP-violating phases from the Yukawa couplings as the trilinear matrices are not proportional to the Yukawa matrices.
+We have found that the supersymmetry breaking dynamics is CP conserving (up to exponentially suppressed effects).
+The gaugino masses, scalar masses, $\mu$ and $B\mu$ parameters are real at the GUT scale and remain real at the Electroweak scale since RG evolution does not introduce new CP-violtaing phases.
+However, the full trilinear couplings ${\hat A}_{\alpha\beta\gamma}=A_{\alpha\beta\gamma}Y_{\alpha\beta\gamma}$ manage to pick up CP-violating phases from the Yukawa couplings as the trilinear matrices are not proportional to the Yukawa matrices.
+In addition, RG effects mix the phases between different flavors.

 Given a model of Yukawas, therefore, one can estimate the effects of these phases of Yukawas on the trilinear couplings, and therefore on the EDMs.
 Since hierarchical Yukawa textures are well motivated within this framework, we compute EDMs for such textures.
 The other relevant feature of the low energy theory is that the scalar masses and trilinears are naturally of ${\cal O}(m_{3/2})$ due to the absence of sequestering generically.
 Morover, these scalar masses and trilinears are naturally of ${\cal O}(10$ TeV) since this is the natural scale of the gravitino mass within the M-theory framework.
 These two features naturally give rise to small CP-violating effects consistent with experimental limits.

 We have estimated the electron, neutron and mercury electric dipole moments utilizing the above features, and found that the estimated upper bounds of the EDMs are all within current experimental limits.
 The estimated upper bound for the mercury EDM is close to the current experimental limit and could be probed in the near future.
 A robust prediction of the framework is the existence of a hierarchy of about three orders of magnitude between the neutron and electron EDMs.
 This essentially results from the mass hierarchy between gauginos and scalars as predicted within M-theory \cite{Acharya:2007rc}, and provides an additional means to test the framework.